-Coronavirus, more properly COVID-19, is a virus that started in 2019 in China, mainly in the large city of Wuhan, and became a pandemic in 2020 as it spread around the world.
+Coronavirus, more properly COVID-19, is a virus that was first identified in late 2019 in China, mainly in the large city of Wuhan, but that may have been present elsewhere earlier, and became a pandemic in 2020 as it spread around the world.
 The pandemic had an effect on many sports, including professional and amateur baseball.

 The virus is also referred to as "Novel Coronavirus", and "Wuhan Coronavirus", although the latter term is disfavored.
 There are many types of coronaviruses, including some forms of the common cold, but the one involved here was a new type for which there was at the time no vaccine or cure.
 It can cause symptoms from those resembling a cold, to more severe ones including acute respiratory distress, sometimes leading to death.
 The virus has been particularly devastating on older patients and those whose immune system has been compromised.

 The coronavirus began affecting the United States in a big way in March, 2020, during the time of spring training.
 By that time governments around the world had started to take drastic measures, including banning travel from certain countries, quarantining segments of the population, and canceling a number of public events, including sporting events, in order to slow down the spread of contagion.